SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 Files were produced using BooNEtoGSimple on GPVM instead of the legacy MiniBooNE machines.
 Kaon weight is applied with a stand alone code and does not have MiniBooNE dependency.
 Check [sbndcode PR #363]() and sbn-docdb#32091 for more details.
 Otherwise, it uses an identical window setup to ConfigJ-v1.

-### ConfigL-v1 (dirt) - UNDER VALIDATION, DO NOT USE
+### ConfigL-v1 (dirt)

 Files were produced using BooNEtoGSimple on GPVM instead of the legacy MiniBooNE machines.
 Kaon weight is applied with a stand alone code and does not have MiniBooNE dependency.
-Check ? and ? for more details.
+Check [sbndcode PR #446](), sbn-docdb#33374 and sbn-docdb#??? for more details.
 Otherwise, it uses an identical window setup to ConfigI-v1.